 Having these conversations with senior hospital clinicians also enables something of a gap analysis which we hope can help guide and inform the development of further alternative pathways.
 I’d like to see a point where health boards reallocate money and resources away from discharge teams and focus more upstream, helping support our crews avoid non-essential conveyance to hospital wherever safe and possible.

-In Tayside they are reporting that prof-to-prof advice can reduce what’s coming into the hospital by up to 20%, which more than justifies them being off the shop floor in terms of their impact on demand.
+In Tayside they are reporting that prof to prof clinical decisions can reduce what’s coming into the hospital by up to 20%, which more than justifies them being off the shop floor in terms of their impact on demand.
 Crucially though, by keeping non-essential presentations down, they allow the rest of the ED team to concentrate on the patients who really need to be there.

 For me, that is key, this is not about reducing conveyance to hospital for the sake of performance targets.
 It’s about streamlining care and managing demand intelligently.
 In that way, as many people as possible can access care closer to home, and patients that really need our hospitals are received in departments that are not overrun and are cared for by staff who have the time and capacity to provide optimal care.

 Jonathon Will was a speaker at our recent webinar: